 - this website dedicated to Chinese Shadow Puppetry is a great place to start

 - some more detailed information can be found here

 Indonesian Wayang shadow puppets

-Before film, the illusion of movement was achieved through optical toys – devices that used different methods to bring still images to life.
-These are early examples of animation.
+In a way, these are early examples of animation.
 Find out when each of these techniques was invented.
 Describe the illusion created and how it was achieved.

 Hand-drawn animation, cel animation, and more